IBM/aspera-cli/docs/README.erb.md

 ### Going further

-Get familiar with configuration, options, commands : [Command Line Interface](#command-line-interface).
+Get familiar with configuration, options, and commands: [Command Line Interface](#command-line-interface).

-Then, follow the section relative to the product you want to interact with (Aspera on Cloud, Faspex, ...) : [Application Plugins](#plugins)
+Then, follow the section relative to the product you want to interact with (Aspera on Cloud, Faspex, ...): [Application Plugins](#plugins)

 ## Installation